For GoHenry, Great Customer Service Starts in the Cloud

 It’s no secret that offering a great customer experience is more important than ever.
 In fact, 93% of companies view their customer experience as a differentiator.
 With so many businesses focused on providing exceptional experiences, it can be hard to keep up with expectations, let alone stand out in the crowd.

-But despite its unusual birthplace, GoHenry was born from the same goal as many successful businesses: to tackle a problem no one else was addressing.
+But despite its unusual birthplace, GoHenry was born with the same goal as many successful businesses: to tackle a problem no one else was addressing.

 GoHenry offers a pre-paid card for children between the ages of 6 and 18.
 But more than that, it offers a way for kids to responsibly manage their finances, and for parents to have oversight and control over their children’s online behaviour.
 “You have kids now who are able to go online and potentially access services that they shouldn’t be accessing,”, says Ruth Vero, Head of Operations at GoHenry.
 “GoHenry has a chip in the card, which means that if a product or a service is for an adult, they won’t be able to access it.”